 Maximum Fine — $2,500

 The statute does not establish enhanced penalties for felony offenses.

-If one of your loved ones has been arrested for violent crimes in Salt Lake City or elsewhere in Utah, call criminal defense attorney Darwin Overson at (801) 758-2287 to set up a free, completely private legal consultation.
+If one of your loved ones has been arrested for violent crimes in Salt Lake City or elsewhere in Utah, call Salt Lake City criminal defense lawyer Darwin Overson at (801) 758-2287 to set up a free, completely private legal consultation.
 Darwin is available 24 hours a day, seven days a week, and is available to make emergency jail or holding center visits.